resingm/honeypot/config/README.md

 residential areas, cloud environments or campus networks.
 First of all, thank you for your participation!

-This document aims to explain you what happens on your device/VM and elaborates on the software which is used.
+This document aims to explain what happens on your device/VM and elaborates on the software which is used.
 All honeypots are so-called low-interaction honeypots.
 A low-interaction honeypot gives the attacker very little attacking surface, which makes them a secure choice to operate.
 Low-interaction means, the honeypot will provide an endpoint but does not allow the attacker to gain access